-Speed is one of the top three crash factors in fatalities on Tasmanian roads.
-In the 10 years to 31 December 2012, exceeding the speed limit was a factor in 25 percent of fatalities and excessive speed for the conditions and/or circumstances 30 percent.
+Speeding is one of the top three crash factors in fatalities on Tasmanian roads.
+In the 10 years to 31 December 2013, exceeding the speed limit or excessive speed for the conditions and/or circumstances was a factor in 55 percent of fatalities.
 Speeding is commonly defined as driving faster than the posted speed limit but it also refers to driving faster than what is safe for the road, weather and traffic conditions.
 Speeding increases the risk and severity of a crash.
-A recent South Australian study found that in 60 km/h zones, the risk of being involved in a crash in which someone is injured or killed approximately doubles with each 5 km/h increase in speed.
+A recent South Australian study found that in 60 km/h zones, the risk of being involved in a crash in which someone is injured or killed doubles with each 5 km/h increase in speed.
 A key issue in speed-related crashes is that most motorists underestimate the distance needed to stop.
 The reaction distance – the distance the vehicle travels while the driver realises the need to brake – increases with speed.
 At 60km/h an alert driver takes about 3/4 of a second to react, in which time the vehicle travels 12 metres.
 The faster the vehicle is going, the longer the reaction distance.
 The stopping distance is the time it takes for the a vehicle to stop from the time the brakes are applied to when the car has stopped.

 Speed limits establish the maximum speed limit.
 You don’t need to be driving over the posted speed limit to be unsafe.
 Adjust your speed according to the weather, road and traffic conditions to allow for unexpected hazards.
 Conditions are rarely perfect and a safe driver needs to constantly alert.
 A three-second gap should be between your car and the vehicle in front to allow for a safe response to hazards or unexpected events.
 In wet conditions, this distance should increase to four seconds.
 The Southern Cross Television video below shows an easy way to calculate distance between you and the car in front.